CS-DS-125/125book/py4e_rst/01-intro.rst

 and Python saw the reserved word and thought we were trying to say something but got the syntax of the sentence wrong.

-The proper way to say “good-bye” to Python is to enter *quit()* at the interactive chevron ``>>>`` prompt.
+The proper way to say "good-bye" to Python is to enter *quit()* at the interactive chevron ``>>>`` prompt.
 It would have probably taken you quite a while to guess that one, so having a book handy probably will turn out to be helpful.